 Wednesday, July 27, 2016

-Chronicles Of Omega was released by ARC/Atari in 1990 and is probably the first commercial game to feature support for the enhanced Atari STe by making use of the hardware scrolling and DMA Audio.
-But that doesn't mean the STfm has been forgotten because this displays gorgeous rasters for the sky which aren't possible on the STe when using hardware scrolling.
-So each machine has something rather cool up its sleeve!
+Chronicles of Omega was released by ARC/Atari in 1990 and is probably the first commercial game to support the enhanced Atari STe, by making use of the hardware scrolling and DMA Audio.
+But that doesn't mean the STfm has been forgotten, because it displays gorgeous sky rasters that aren't possible on the STe when using hardware scrolling.
+So each machine actually has something rather cool up its sleeve!

-The lands of Omega were peaceful until the day came when a demon captured all of the children from the village.
+The lands of Omega were peaceful until a demon captured all of the children from the village.
 Play as either Alwin or Irma and battle your way through five evil-infested lands, killing everything in your wake, and defeating Demon Champions (aka bosses).
 Ultimately, be the hero and save the day!

 This map plots Alwin and Irma's journey through the lands of Omega.